 A week earlier, a vicar raved about upcoming Commonwealth Day celebrations.
 He announced that, though Britain had a ‘painful past’ and had ill-treated lots of faraway people and places, the UK had forgiven itself.
 Like the abuser speaking on behalf of his victim, he thought all those African nations should just cheer up now and enjoy the idea of our friendship.

 The same vicar – he’s a regular – came back on to tell us he’d watched the entire Mad Men boxset on DVD.
 He claimed to be fascinated by the Don Draper character.
 He then tried to make an irony-free point about how advertising presents a nice, happy world which is essentially a big lie created by devious men.

 This mess of watery pottage – or pot of watery message – needs a counterview to get it out of its lazy rut.

 Even the piously religious must find it dull to listen to it because it’s 98% anaemic drivel.
 The UK Humanist movement had an idea for a secular replacement called Thought for the Commute.
 It’s a nice idea but then, why not just let the news be news?

 Can I get an Amen?

 Let’s not hate Vicars unduly.
 Or Parsons.
 Or even Rectors – no matter how devoutly they might go about their rectal duties.
 Vicars do have a role to play in society and it’s mostly this: to be a friend to everyone.
 No matter how low and alone you feel, you should be able to count on the idea that the vicar will talk nicely to you.

 They should be a buffer against individual despair.
 They should not be given airtime.

-Now enjoy this essay done as a podcast…
+P.P.S.
+You can now enjoy this essay done as a podcast…